 "AgentOps is the operational discipline of managing autonomous AI agents in production.
-It focuses on governance, observability, and security, distinct from MLOps which focuses on model training."
+It replaces 'vibes-based' debugging with cryptographic traceability and hard performance metrics."

 Running a single agent in a notebook is easy.
-Managing a fleet of non-deterministic agents in a live enterprise environment is a completely different class of problem.
+Debugging a fleet of non-deterministic agents in a live enterprise environment requires a new kind of observability.

 A runaway agent loop isn't just a bug—it's a massive bill.
-Managing token usage and tool calls across thousands of concurrent agent sessions is a financial necessity.
+Monitoring token usage and circuit breaking is essential for system stability.

 Not every organization needs full autonomous operations on day one.
 The AgentOps Maturity Model provides a roadmap from experimentation to enterprise-scale agent deployment.